 - Exhaust vent may not fit a regular standard vent in the wall

-If you are looking for an energy-efficient product, this ceiling fan ventilation system might interest you.
+If you are looking for an energy-efficient product, this ceiling-mountable exhaust fan system might interest you.
 Certified by Energy Star, it consumes little energy but sucks out a lot of warm air.
 It helps enhance air quality and operates on a ‘whisper-quiet’ noise level.
 The motors are permanently lubricated for durability, and the double hanger-bar allows you to install the ventilation system wherever you want.
+Check out this review video and learn if this products meets your requirements.

 - Helps prevent humidity